QDevil/uboot-xilinx-zynqmp-te820/readme.md

 - Download known-good version of U-Boot source code.
 - Compile U-Boot with specific configuration.
 - Upload the binary result to an AWS S3 bucket.

-## Customisation

-The files in directory `src` hold the specific U-Boot configuration, so by changing these files you can make customisations.

 ## Build server